Add Dotted Line to Organization Chart

 Solid and Dotted Line Reporting Relationship

-Lines in an organization chart can be in the forms of solid line or dotted line.
-The dotted line is also referred to as broken line or dashed line.
-They represent different types of reporting relationship.
+Lines in an organization chart can be in the forms of solid lines or dotted lines.
+The dotted line is also referred to as a broken line or dashed line.
+They represent different types of reporting relationships.
 The weight of the line is meant to represent the level of power and influence of the different managers.

 - The dotted line relationship is weaker than solid line relationship.
 The dotted line manager still has a formal right to some part of the individual's time and attention and will usually set some goals.

 For example, a special assistant to the CEO who also reports to the board of directors.
 The assistant's direct supervisor is CEO.
 The reporting relationship between the assistant and board is represented by a dotted line in org chart.